Transcendence and normality of complex numbers via Hurwitz continued fractions: Hurwitz continued fractions

-For such $\xi$, we have defined $[\xi]$ to be the solution of \eqref{Eq:BreakingTies} with the largest real and imaginary parts.
-In many applications, the breaking ties criterion is irrelevant for it applies on a set of Hausdorff dimension $1$, and hence it is a Lebesgue null set.
+For such $\xi$, we have defined $[\xi]$ as the solution of \eqref{Eq:BreakingTies} with the largest real and imaginary parts.
+In many situations, the breaking ties criterion is irrelevant for it applies on a set of Hausdorff dimension $1$, hence Lebesgue null.
 However, it ensures the uniqueness of the HCF expansion.
-If we are willing to loosen slightly the uniqueness condition, Theorem \ref{TEO:01} and its proof imply that it makes no difference what solution of \eqref{Eq:BreakingTies} we choose.
+If we are willing to loosen the expansion's uniqueness slightly, Theorem \ref{TEO:01} and its proof imply that it makes no difference what solution of \eqref{Eq:BreakingTies} we choose.

-We will often need continued fractions which are not necessarily HCFs.
-In this case, we write
+We will use continued fractions which are not necessarily HCFs.
+We denote them by